Shivakiran1122/Full-Back-End-using-Springboot/README.md

 6.Swagger Library (Documentation  for Rest API'S).<br/>

 **OutComes of the Project:**<br/>
 1.How to add profiles for different environments.<br/>
 2.How to deploy spring boot in  cloud Environment (AWS in this case).<br/>

+**Client Requirement:**<br/>
+Client wants blogging Application where he/she can write blogs and articles.<br/>
+user can comment on the blogs/articles.<br/>
+we have to build simple Blogging Application:<br/>
+1.User should create update, delete and list posts.<br/>
+2.User should  add, update delete comments on posts.<br/>
+3.Categories the posts according to Categories.<br/>
+4.New User should able to register on our application.<br/>
+5.User should able to login to our application.<br/>
+6.Post Include one picture too.<br/>

+**Client Requirement in technical terms:**<br/>
+1.proper Login and Register API.<br/>
+2.Posts API includes Pagination and Sorting.<br/>
+3.Proper User Input Handling.<br/>
+4.Proper exception Handling.<br/>
+5.Role based authentication-role based security with API'S.<br/>
+6.JWT(JSON Web Token) based authentication.<br/>
+7.JWT all rest api's so that consumer can easily understand.<br/>
+8.Deploy the backend application on any cloud platform.<br/>

 **Techonologies and tools used:**<br/>
 1.Java 8+.<br/>